cppitems/cppitems/items/019/item.md

   ~WidgetOwns() /*b*/ override /*x*/ { delete data; };
 };
 ```
 This has consequences: the hierarchy is now *polymorphic*.
-When a most-derived object is constructed, the final overriding resolution to any of the virtual functions is available at run time; this information is available at run time (vptr, see below) even if the object is casted between members of the hierarchy:
+When a derived object is constructed, the final overriding resolution to any of the virtual functions is available at run time; this information is available at run time even if the object is casted between levels of the hierarchy.
+Commonly this is implemented by adding an additional hidden pointer in the class layout of each polymorphic class (see next section).

-When a `WidgetOwns` is constructed and upcasted to `Base` the final overriding destructor is the one from `WidgetOwns` which guarantees a complete deallocation the following snippet:
+When a `WidgetOwns` is constructed and upcasted to `Base` the *final override* destructor is the one from `WidgetOwns` which guarantees a complete deallocation the following snippet:
 ```pmans
 Base *get_base_ptr() { return new WidgetOwns{}; }
 // usage